Automotive industry in New Zealand: 1935 Todd Motors

 In 1935 having successfully introduced Russia sourced Europa brand petrol and oil to New Zealand the Todd brothers built a new building and created a small car assembly plant in Petone which gathered more facilities about it as sales rose.
 There, starting with Fargo trucks and Plymouth cars, Todds assembled Rootes Group's Hillman, Humber, Commer and Karrier brand vehicles and Chrysler Corporation's Plymouth, Dodge and DeSoto Diplomats from Canada Britain (Chrysler Kew) and Belgium and, from 1963 until 1979, Valiants from Chrysler Australia.

 The building that became the main Petone factory building had been a Railway Workshop until New Zealand Railways' new Woburn workshops were built.
 Situated opposite Austin on McKenzie Street later known as the Western Hutt Road now a part of the Hutt Expressway the old factory became an indoor sports hall until it was removed in 2013.
-The site became a part of the Petone campus of Wellington Institute of Technology and it is used by their School of Construction.
+The site became a part of the Petone campus of Wellington Institute of Technology and it is used by its School of Construction.

 In 1971 Todd acquired New Zealand's Mitsubishi franchise and erected a large capacity purpose-built plant at Porirua which it named Todd Park.

 The first Mitsubishi vehicles were assembled by Todd Motors in Petone, Fuso heavy trucks followed by Galant 1850 Coupes.

 In Porirua Todd continued to build Rootes/Chrysler's vehicles for a few years but steadily switched over to Mitsubishi's.
 Todd Park had begun assembling vehicles in early 1974.
 Todd Motors’ Porirua plant was sold to Mitsubishi in 1987, the last of the assemblers to be taken over by the parent company.
 Mitsubishi closed the plant in 1998.

 1936 Ford Motor Company

-In late 1935 Ford Motor Company of Canada announced from Windsor Ontario that construction of a new assembly plant would begin immediately at Wellington and it would be ready to operate on 1 July 1936.

-So Ford New Zealand took over assembly and distribution of its own vehicles in its new factory at Seaview in Lower Hutt.
-The principal retail operations remained with Colonial Motor Co.
+In late 1935 the Ford Motor Company of Canada announced from Windsor Ontario that construction of a new assembly plant would begin immediately at Wellington and it would be ready to operate on 1 July 1936.
+Ford New Zealand took over assembly and distribution of its own vehicles at its new factory in Seaview, Lower Hutt.
+The principal retail operations remained with 'Colonial Motor Co.
 The Petone factory is now a PlaceMakers Building Supply outlet.

-Ford Motor Company officially opened a new transmission and chassis component plant at Wiri in November 1973.
+Ford New Zealand opened a new transmission and chassis component plant at Wiri in November 1973.
 It was intended to supply components for light and medium passenger cars to Australia as well as New Zealand.

 Ford and Mazda operated Vehicles Assemblers of New Zealand at Wiri from 1987 to 1997.
 A 45 minute walkthrough video was made in 1997 and may be viewed on YouTube.
 Lower Hutt assembly closed in 1988.